The 7 Best Shopping Cart Software Solutions of 2019 (Self-hosted)

 Q: Which shopping cart is the best?

 A: It’s difficult to say.
-A cart, that’s great for one merchant may cause mayhem for another.
+A cart great for one merchant may cause ruin to another.
 There is no objective best.

 It all depends on what you need and what your wallet can handle.
 Review the carts’ features and pricing.
+That’s why we list a rather extensive ranking here on Hosting Tribunal.
 Eventually, one will stand out as a better choice, compared to the rest.

 A solution like Square, for instance, is excellent for small retailers and local businesses.
 Carts like CS-Cart and PinnacleCart are somewhere in the middle.
 X-Cart and Magento work better with larger stores.

 When in doubt, most carts offer a trial period.
 Take advantage of it.
-It is the fastest way to find the best shopping cart software for you.
+It is the fastest way to find the best shopping cart software for you and your business needs.